harumuki/thorsten-hans.com/_posts/2017-03-04-make-writing-technical-content-great-again.md

 excerpt: How do you write your technical articles?
 A question I was often asked.
 This article is a quick overview of my writing workflow and the tools that I use to produce my articles
 featured_image: /assets/images/posts/feature_images/2017-03-04-make-writing-technical-content-great-again.jpg
 ---
 Like many other developers, I write articles for various print and online magazines.
-I do this for almost a decade now and I’ve used many different approaches to make writing as comfortable as possible for me.
+I do this for almost a decade now and I've used many different approaches to make writing as comfortable as possible for me.
 That said, I want to share the tools I use and the workflow I prefer.

-When writing about frameworks, programming languages or scripts, you’ve some slightly different requirements than authors of regular books or articles.
+When writing about frameworks, programming languages or scripts, you've some slightly different requirements than authors of regular books or articles.
 You want to:
  * create tables
  * highlight source code directly in the text
  * provide complex code snippets